 Engagement and responsibility

-It is the board of directors who is responsible for the corporate governance statement for the year 2018 and that it has been prepared in accordance with the Annual Accounts Act.
+It is the board of directors who is responsible for the corporate governance statement for the year 2019 on pages 80-83 and that it has been prepared in accordance with the Annual Accounts Act.

 The scope of the audit

 Our examination has been conducted in accordance with FAR’s auditing standard RevU 16 The auditor’s examination of the corporate governance statement.
 This means that our examination of the corporate governance statement is different and substantially less in scope than an audit conducted in accordance with International Standards on Auditing and generally accepted auditing standards in Sweden.
 We believe that the examination has provided us with sufficient basis for our opinions.

 A corporate governance statement has been prepared.
 Disclosures in accordance with chapter 6 section 6 the second paragraph points 2-6 the Annual Accounts Act and chapter 7 section 31 the second paragraph the same law are consistent with the annual accounts and the consolidated accounts and are in accordance with the Annual Accounts Act.